neutralboy/poorna-11ty/post/gdpr-with-cloudflare-pages.md

     }
 };
 ```
+Full example is located at [github.com/neutralboy/poorna-11ty/tree/master/functions/gdpr-tester.js](https://github.com/neutralboy/poorna-11ty/tree/master/functions/gdpr-tester.js)
 Now without tracking the user you know when they load your server where the users are located at.

+> Since this site is also deployed on Cloudflare Pages you can head over to [poorna.dev/gdpr-tester](https://poorna.dev/gdpr-tester) to try it out right now.

 ### Few additional notes: